The Golden Cangue

 The Golden Cangue (金鎖記) is a 1943 Chinese novella by Eileen Chang.
 The author's own English translation appeared in the anthology Modern Chinese Stories and Novellas: 1919–1949 (1981) published by Columbia University Press.
 Fu Lei was an enthusiastic critic of the story, while C. T. Hsia considered it "the greatest novelette in the history of Chinese literature".
 Later the story was rewritten as the novel The Rouge of the North (怨女).

 Plot

 The Golden Cangue illustrates the decadence of the idle rich.
-Set in Shanghai, the novelette unfolds the degeneration of the heroine, Qi Qiao, and her family.
+Set in Shanghai, the novelette unfolds the degeneration of the heroine, Ch'i-ch'iao, and her family.
 The golden cangue symbolizes the destructiveness of the protagonist.